 Founded in 1951, Security Bank was the first private and Filipino-controlled bank during the post-World War II era.
 It offers a full range of products and solutions to major businesses such as retail, commercial, and financial sectors.
-In 1995, it listed on the Philippine Stock Exchange (PSE: SECB) and remains as one of the most stable banks in the Philippines today.
+The bank operates a network of 313 online branches and 804 ATMs and employs around 5,900 staff.

-Established in 1920, China Bank was the first privately-owned local commercial bank in the country.
+Established in 1920, China Banking Corporation was the first privately-owned local commercial bank in the country.
 Its clientele was initially composed of Chinese-Filipino businessmen.
 The bank now offers products and services such as deposits, investments, trusts, remittances, and cash management.
 It also oversees subsidiaries and affiliates that provide insurance brokerage and bancassurance solutions.